A Hamiltonian approach for point vortices on non-orientable surfaces: Vortex motion on a M obius band

 It seems (though the rigorous proof presents too big a computational challenge) that these are the two only possibilities.
 In principle, there could be any number of the saddle-minimum pairs on the lines $x_1-x_2 = \pm\pi$, however this appears not to be the case.

-For now we assume that $C\ne 0$ (we address the case of $C=0$ separately below) and that the level sets of the Hamiltonian are similar to the ones in Figure \ref{fig:my_label}, i.e. the Hamiltonian has no additional critical points on the lines $x_1-x_2 = 0, \pm\pi$.
+For now we assume that $C\ne 0$ (we address the case of $C=0$ separately below) and that the level sets of the Hamiltonian are similar to the ones in Figure \ref{fig:Mobius-least}, i.e.\ the Hamiltonian has no additional critical points on the lines $x_1-x_2 = 0, \pm\pi$.

 The trajectories as given by the level sets of the reduced Hamiltonian lack the information about the rotation around a cylinder.
-In what follows, we attempt to restore the motion of the system from the information provided to us in Figure \ref{fig:my_label}.
+In what follows, we attempt to restore the motion of the system from the information provided to us in Figure \ref{fig:Mobius-least}.

-Three types of curves are present in the picture: the closed trajectories going around the points with $(x_1-x_2, y_1)$ coordinates $(2k\pi, \frac{C}{\Gamma_1 + \Gamma_2})$ (those we will refer to as Type I), closed trajectories around the points of type $((2k+1)\pi, \frac{C}{\Gamma_1 - \Gamma_2})$ (Type II) and the rest (Type III).
-The motion of the system will then be described by the \begin{theorem} For two point vortices with $\Gamma_1,\Gamma_2,C$ such that the Hamiltonian has the level sets as in Figure \ref{fig:my_label}, we have the following: \begin{itemize} \item If the initial coordinates are in Regions I or II, the two vortices in consideration will rotate around each other, while simultaneously moving forward on the M\"obius band as a pair.
+Three types of curves are present in the picture: the closed trajectories going around the points with $(x_1-x_2, y_1)$ coordinates $(2k\pi, \frac{C}{\Gamma_1 + \Gamma_2})$ they fill the part of the plane that we will refer to as Region I), closed trajectories around the points of type $((2k+1)\pi, \frac{C}{\Gamma_1 - \Gamma_2})$ (Region II) and the rest (Region III).
+The motion of the system will then be described by the

+\begin{theorem} For two point vortices with $\Gamma_1,\Gamma_2,C$ such that the Hamiltonian has the level sets as in Figure \ref{fig:Mobius-least}, we have the following: \begin{itemize} \item If the initial coordinates are in Regions I or II, the two vortices in consideration will rotate around each other, while simultaneously moving forward on the M\"obius band as a pair.
 Due to continuous dependence of the integral, this motion will be periodic on a set of trajectories of planar measure 0. \item On trajectories of Type III, the vertical and the horizontal distances between the two vortices will change with a certain period, however, they will not rotate around each other.The two vortices may move in the same or opposite directions (both cases occur). \end{itemize} \end{theorem}

+\begin{proof} Note that Region I, Region II and Region III notation is purely a matter of convenience, in order to distinguish between three different types of behaviour.

-\begin{proof} In Regions I and II, the two vortices are rotating around each other; that is not the case for the Region III.
+In Regions I and II, the two vortices are rotating around each other; that is not the case for the Region III.
 In order to reconstruct the motion fully, however, we need some additional information, which we will be obtaining from certain limiting cases.

 From the system (\ref{eq: system 2 pv with gammas}) we observe that on every curve $\mathcal{C} = \{x_1-x_2(t),y(t)\}$ $\dot{x}_1$ (as well as $\dot{x}_1 - \dot{x}_2$ and $\dot{y}_1$) is a function of $x_1-x_2$ and $y_1$.
 In order to restore the motion, we need to compute $ \int\limits_0^{T} \dot{x}_1\mathrm{d}t$, where $T$ is the period of motion on the curve $C$.
 We rewrite it tautologically as $ \int\limits_{\mathcal{C}} \frac{\dot{x}_1(x_1-x_2,y_1)}{\sqrt{(\dot{x}_1-\dot{x}_2)^2+(\dot{y}_1)^2}}\mathrm{d}s$, with $\mathrm{d}s$ the element of length on the curve $\mathcal{C}$.
 This quantity tells us how much the first vortex moves on the cylinder with every period of motion.